White, Mercury-Free Dental Fillings for Health and Beauty

 Tooth decay is caused by oral bacteria that consume plaque and tartar build-up on the enamel of our teeth.
 When teeth are not adequately cleaned of plaque and tartar, the bacteria multiply, destroying the enamel and creating an area of decayed tissue, which we call a cavity.
 Dentists use fillings to restore teeth to their original strength, shape, and function.

 When we examine your teeth during a six-month cleaning, we will identify demineralized spots on your enamel, where cavities may soon form.
 If you already have tooth decay, you may experience some sensitivity or a toothache when you chew, brush, or floss.
 However, some people can live with even deep cavities, without any sensitivity or pain at all.
-Without restoration, though, the decaying tooth can lead to blood borne infection that harms overall health.
+Without restoration, though, the decaying tooth can lead to blood-borne infection that harms overall health.
 That’s why it’s always best to keep your six-month appointments.
 Regular check-ups give us the opportunity to catch tooth decay early, before more advanced restorations (such as root canals) are needed.

 The human body is very good at repairing itself.
 Bones and soft tissues can heal with little intervention, and when healthy, the human immune system is excellent at fighting off infection.
 Unfortunately, teeth are an exception.
 Teeth cannot heal themselves.
 Once bacteria have created a hole (cavity) in a tooth, there is nothing the human body can do to repair the damage.
 Dental fillings were invented to do what the body cannot: repair and restore a tooth that has endured decay.

 Fillings are the foundation of restorative dentistry.
 The standard technique has been used for decades all over the world, and is improved upon each time science devises a better technique or substance to use in filling a cavity.
-When placing a filling, the dentist first removes all bacteria and decay from the cavity, and second, replaces the lost portions of tooth with manmade material.
+When placing a filling, the dentists first removes all bacteria and decay from the cavity, and second, replaces the lost portions of the tooth with manmade material.